sommerfeld-io/vm-ubuntu-desktop/README.md

     ```
 - Git might still need some configuration - e.g. `git config --global user.email sebastian@sommerfeld.io` and `git config --global user.name sebastian`.
 - Configure public key on GitHub to allow cloning repositories, pulling and pushing via ssh.
-- Maybe you still need to add the user to the docker group
+- Maybe you still need to add your user from inside the VM to the docker group
     ```bash
     sudo usermod -aG docker "$USER"
     ```